lsds/KungFu/README.md

 ### ImageNet

-KungFu also has a ImageNet [example](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu/scripts/tf_cnn_benchmarks#running-kungfu) which is slightly modified from the [TensorFlow ImageNet benchmark](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu).
-We have used this example to validate the convergence properties of KungFu optimizers (``SynchronousSGDOptimizer``, ``PairAveragingOptimizer`` and ``SynchronousAveragingOptimizer``).
-We have tested them with the ResNet-50 and ResNet-101 models and showed that they can reach the same evaluation accuracy as Horovod.
+KungFu also has a ImageNet [example](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu/scripts/tf_cnn_benchmarks#running-kungfu) which is slightly modified from the [TensorFlow benchmark](https://github.com/luomai/benchmarks/tree/cnn_tf_v1.12_compatible_kungfu).
 You can add your own KungFu distributed optimizer to the ImageNet example by adding one line of code, see [here](https://github.com/luomai/benchmarks/blob/cnn_tf_v1.12_compatible_kungfu/scripts/tf_cnn_benchmarks/benchmark_cnn.py#L1198).

 ### BERT

-We are working on a BERT example and will release it very soon.
+We are working on a BERT distributed training example and will release it soon.

+### Alpha Zero

+We are working on an Alpha Zero distributed training example and will release it soon.

 ## Benchmark